dermatthes/FHtml/README.md

 </div>
 ```

-**Using and IDE like PhpStorm?** FHtml will come with full code-completion on
+**Using an IDE like PhpStorm?** FHtml will come with full code-completion on
 all layers.
 Stop typing - just hit `CTRL-SPACE` -> `ENTER`.

 ## Features